Talhamuhammadali/Chat-with-knowledge-graphs/README.md

 - **neomodel**: OGM (Object Graph Mapper) for managing knowledge graphs
 - **Redis and SQLite checkpointers**: For short-term and long-term memory for our agents

+## Project One
+Experimenting with creating a basic agent that can use the available data to answer basic question from graph database.
+Its not graph rag yet but normal tool based retreival using parameterized queries.